Email Connected Service

 Step 6

-Final step in configuration of Email service integration is creation of actions.
-For more details, please refer to the beginning of this article.
-(Actions Configuration ).
+The final step in the configuration of Email service integration is the creation of actions.
+For more details, please refer to the beginning of this article(Actions Configuration).

 Known Behavior

-• Default values configured for fields will not be saved (e.g. Created date, Created by etc).
+• Default values configured for fields will not be saved (e.g. Created date, Created by, etc.).

 • Inline images are not inserted into comments as attachments or links

-• Behavior for POP3/IMAP is different:
+• Behaviour for POP3/IMAP is different:

-• POP3 - all messages will be downloaded, after processing messages will be deleted (the only supported Flag for POP3 - DELETED)
+• POP3 - all messages will be downloaded, after processing, messages will be deleted (the only supported Flag for POP3 - DELETED)